top of page

 The Portuguese refer to the conquest of the Americas as "the Age of Discovery."
 I'll say no more about that.

-A Lisbon monument to the explorers during the Age of Discovery.
+A Lisbon monument to the

 5) Barcelona, Spain - Antoni Gaudi, an architect, designed numerous buildings in Barcelona in the late 19th century and early 20th.
 His artist architectural designs demonstrate considerable innovation, even by today standards.
 However, his name did not generate the term "gaudy," though is commonly associated with the term as a result of his creations.